As the biggest city in Vermont, Burlington offers a lot of attractions for visitors and locals alike.

 Open daily and conveniently located near the Burlington City Arts Center, Onyx Tonics has become a popular caffeine spot.

-They provide a special coffee experience.
+They provide a unique coffee experience.
 Every week, they change their menu with six or more single-origin coffees.
 The aim is to showcase the distinct flavors of high-quality coffees worldwide.